JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/shortcuts-editing-completion/index.md

 * <kbd>Shift, Shift</kbd>, which brings up [**Search Everywhere**](https://www.jetbrains.com/help/rider/Searching_Everywhere.html).
 From here, you can navigate to types, symbols, files, recent files, actions, tool windows, run configurations, and preferences.
 * <kbd>Alt+Enter</kbd>, which brings up a contextual menu with all actions that apply.

-Windows, menu's and pop-ups will show more keyboard shortcut hints, so you can learn them along the way.
+Windows, menus and pop-ups will show more keyboard shortcut hints, so you can learn them along the way.

 In case you are looking for a full overview, use these cheat sheets to master your Rider keyboard scheme of choice: